kmandalas/overdelivery-mgmt/README.md

 - code coverage: in progress

 ## Feedback welcome
-I try to add and improve this project during my... "free" time.
+I try add things and improve this project during my... "free" time.
 I would greatly appreciate your help.
-Feel free to contact me with any questions/corrections and suggestions as it is still needs lots of stuff to be added and improved :)
+Feel free to contact me with any questions/corrections and suggestions.